guxiaozhe/NOTE/MLliterature/Knowledge Distillation/KD.md

 \\ \end{cases}\\\\
 $$

-##  2020  On the Demystification of Knowledge Distillation: A Residual Network Perspective
+##   CVPR 2020  On the Demystification of Knowledge Distillation: A Residual Network Perspective

 ### Overview